julieqiu/librarianx/doc/config.md

 defaults:
   output: packages/
   one_library_per: service    # Bundle all versions into one library (Python/Go)
+  generate: all               # Auto-discover and generate all APIs
   transport: grpc+rest
   rest_numeric_enums: true
 ```

+#### `generate` Explained

+**`generate: all`** (default for large repos)
+- Auto-discovers all APIs from googleapis
+- Generates all discovered APIs using language-specific naming conventions
+- Libraries can still be configured in the `libraries` section for additional settings

+**`generate: explicit`**
+- Only generates libraries explicitly listed in the `libraries` section
+- Each library must specify its `api` field
+- Useful for smaller repos or when you want tight control over what's generated

 #### `one_library_per` Explained